Investments appraisal – Payback, NPV and IRR

 By Knowledge Hub

-What is payback period?
+What is the payback period?

 The shorter the payback period, the better.
-And it “obviously has to be shorter than the life of the project — otherwise there’s no reason to make the investment.”
+And it “obviously has to be shorter than the life of the project — otherwise, there’s no reason to make the investment.”
 If there’s a long payback period, you’re probably not looking at a worthwhile investment.

 The appeal of this method is that it’s easy to understand and relatively simple to calculate.